 Kelly’s experience includes owner’s representative, subcontractor and general contractor in both private and public markets.
 And he studied business, finance and real estate for his degree from the University of Missouri, Columbia.
 So he understands the business from virtually every angle.

 As Vice President he manages and administers multiple projects for multiple owners.
 That includes estimating, negotiating scope and contracts, and managing changes in scope.
 He focuses on customer service while supporting the Superintendents to get projects done on time and on budget.

 His biggest competition?
 Himself.
 He tries to do each job better than the last.
 His benchmarks are dollars saved, quality exceeded and efficiency of completions.
 He loves being part of the client’s decision-making and sharing their excitement.

 As often as possible, Kelly volunteers with Meals on Wheels and the Humane Society.
 He loves dogs and most anything with fur and four legs.
 He’s also done service for Habitat for Humanity.

 On the weekend you’re likely to find him doing a home improvement project or enjoying 18 holes of golf.

 Not surprisingly for someone named Kelly, he has a green thumb.
 He raises a big garden and personally cans veggies, salsa, pasta sauce and more.

 Louie majored in Building Construction Management at Purdue University.
-He is a Project Engineer whose past experience included tracking changes and maintaining punchlist software.
+He is a Project Manager whose past experience included tracking changes and maintaining punchlist software.

 Among his current duties are RFI reviews, submittals, pricing, changes and coordination.
-He’s also involved in training and maintenance for the new PM software to help keep us at the forefront of technology.
+He’s also involved in training and maintenance for the new PM software to help keep us at the forefront of e-technology.

 He not only makes sure that subcontractors and suppliers have the most up-to-date information, he also confirms that they’re following everything correctly.
 Louie finds closing out a project to be the most satisfying part of his job.